Toucant/connor-index/README.md

 <h4>Troubleshooting?</h4>

-- Hopefully it won't be needed, but if there are any dependancy issues here are some fixes that helped me in the past:

 - Delete the yarn.lock file in the directory that is causing problems and run the command: yarn

+- Hopefully it won't be needed, but if there are any issues please feel free to reach out to me on discord: Le Toucan#0662